walmartlabs/lacinia/docs/resolve/overview.rst

 In the majority of cases, there is a direct mapping from a field name (in the schema) to a key of the resolved value.

-When the ``:resolve`` key for a field is not specified, a default resolver is provided automatically; this default resolver simply expects the container resolved value to be a map containing a key that exactly matches the field name.
+When a resolver for a field is not explicitly specified, a default resolver is provided automatically; this default resolver simply expects the container resolved value to be a map containing a key that exactly matches the field name.